How to configure AVIF fallbacks for Safari 14

 Exact HTML Implementation & Server Routing

-Browsers evaluate <source> elements sequentially and halt at the first supported type attribute.
-Safari 14 will skip image/avif, match image/webp, and render the fallback img only if both fail.
-Ensure your origin or edge server returns Vary: Accept to cache variants correctly.
-Cross-reference your encoding parameters with the AVIF vs WebP Compression Benchmarks to validate quality-to-size ratios before production rollout.
+Browsers evaluate <source> elements sequentially and stop at the first supported type.
+Safari 14 skips image/avif, matches image/webp, and falls through to the <img> element only if both fail.
+Ensure your origin or edge server returns Vary: Accept so CDN nodes cache variants separately.
+Cross-reference your encoding parameters with AVIF vs WebP Compression Benchmarks before rolling out to production.

 HTML Structure